Faculty and Staff Contributions

 Dr. Jennifer T. Ellis: Assistant Professor (School of Education)

 Dr. Ellis is currently a faculty associate for the Center for Research on Collaboratories and Technology Enhanced Learning Communities (COTELCO).
 She serves as the co-chair for the faculty evaluation committee for the Institute on Disability and Public Policy (IDPP) for the ASEAN Region, which provides graduate education programs, support services, research, and policy development by/for/with people with disabilities.
-The link to the program is as follows: http://aseanidpp.org/.
+Click here to visit the program.

 Dr. Lisa Burke: Professor (College of Business)